alexlib/pyptv/docs/running-gui.md

 # Launch GUI from any directory
 python -m pyptv.pyptv_gui

+## GUI Requirements and Testing

+The PyPTV GUI requires a display (X11 on Linux/macOS, or native on Windows).
+GUI-dependent tests are located in `tests_gui/` and are not run in CI or Docker.
+Run these tests locally or with Xvfb if needed.

+For headless testing, see the main README and installation guide.

 # Or from PyPTV source directory
 cd pyptv
 python -m pyptv.pyptv_gui